 Making the Peruvian Anticuchos de Pollo

 As flavorful and delicious as these Peruvian Chicken Skewers are, they are also extremely easy to make once you have the ingredients.
 You just need red wine vinegar, cumin, vegetable oil, garlic, fresh oregano, salt, and Aji Panca paste.
-The Aji Panca paste may be the most difficult thing to aquire but we have seen it around some Latin markets.
+The Aji Panca paste may be the most difficult thing to acquire but we have seen it around some Latin markets.
 It is also readily available on Amazon or some online grocers.

 Aji Panca is a Peruvian pepper that is moderately spicy with a fantastic and complex taste.
 It is a little bit smoky and a little bit fruity in flavor.
 It has a beautiful, rich red color that really makes this dish stand out, both in taste and appearance.
-Aji Panca Paste can be found in many Latino markets or can be ordered on Amazon.

 Prepare the marinade